Imago-SDRUK/DataProduct-SPF/Literature/README.md

 5. **Theoretical Frameworks** (`theory`)
 6. **Datasets** (`data`)

 Note: Climate and Environmental Patterns section is currently commented out in `main.tex`.
-If you find something interesting, remember to un-comment this sub-bibliography!

 ## Adding a New Category